Skip to main content

 01.

-Companies Remain Focused on Investing in their Employees
+Companies Remain Focused on Investing in Their Employees

 Despite the higher-for-longer interest rate environment, 81% of financial decision-makers are planning to increase investment in workforce development this year – consistent with our January poll.
 Nearly half of this group (45%) plans to increase investment in resources to reskill and upskill current employees.
 Eighteen percent of respondents said they are planning to increase internal headcount, while 13% said they are planning to increase investment in outside talent (consultants, independent contractors, staffing firms).